 Taylor added that the approach was also aiding P&G’s innovation pipeline: “We are testing more ideas that we then focus on, incubate and advance.
 We are learning fast with small teams at relatively small investment.
 We have the confidence we can find ideas and business propositions that have great promise with minimal investment,” he said.

 Coca-Cola takes targeting back to school

 With young people watching less and less live television – and becoming increasingly resistant to traditional advertising – it’s more challenging for brands like Coca-Cola to reach them.
-The brand worked alongside Snapchat to target teens much more precisely – in their schools and colleges.
+The brand worked alongside Snapchat to target the niche audience of teens much more precisely – in their schools and colleges.

 Coke created content for Snapchat’s Back to School stories, a feature available exclusively in 50 US colleges, only to people on campus.
 The soft drink brand worked hard to tailor its messaging to fit in with the user-generated content being posted by high school and college students as they returned to class.

 The strategy re-think followed the disappointing performance of Coca-Cola TV ads that had previously been repurposed for use on Snapchat.

 Emmanuel Seuge from Coca-Cola North America, told Fast Company: “We learned we needed to adjust the way we talk to Snapchat’s audience because they detect when it’s advertising.”